Dzeta-tech/mingcute-react-native/README.md

 pnpm build
 ```

-### Generating Icon Registry
+### Generating Icons

-The icon registry is generated from the MingCute submodule:
+Icons are generated from the MingCute SVG files:

 ```bash
 pnpm generate-icons